johnnybender/SaludyVidaSuClinica/README.md

 * Last 3 years
 * Last 3 years 6 months
 * Last 4 years

-*For Summary view:* (Worked on by Edward Yao)
-* Active total Salud y Vida patients
-* Inactive total Salud y Vida patients
-* Active total Su Clinica patients
-* Active Su Clinica and Active Salud y Vida patients
-* Active Su Clincia and Inactive Salud y Vida patients
-* Su Clinica patients eligible for Salud y Vida
-* All Su Clinica patients with diagnosis of diabetes and no HbA1c in 6 months
-* All Su Clinica patients who are part of Salud y Vida with diagnosis of diabetes and no HbA1c in 6 months
-* All Su Clinica patients with last HbA1c > 9 (HbA1c can come from Lab value or Salud y Vida)
-* All Su Clinica patients who are part of the Salud y Vida program with last HbA1c > 9 (HbA1c can come from Lab value or Salud y Vida surveys)
-* All Su Clinica patients who are part of the Salud y Vida program who have not been prescribed diabetes medication

 *Notes:*
 * Three columns for HbA1c values: